denshaw-09/Task5_Elevatelabs/README.md

 # Network Traffic Analysis Report

 ## Overview
-This project analyzes network traffic using **Windsurf** by capturing packets across different protocols.
+This project analyzes network traffic using **Wireshark** by capturing packets across different protocols.
 The study focuses on **DNS, TCP, and HTTP (port 80)** to examine communication patterns, request-response interactions, and potential performance insights.

 ## Tools Used